Back to blog Technical guide

 processInvoiceFromUrl().catch(console.error);

-In a real app, you’d call this from an API route or background worker instead of a one-off script, but the core logic is the same.
+You’ve now connected the LeapOCR client, submitted a URL for processing, and retrieved the results.
+In a real application, this would live in an API route or background worker rather than a standalone script, but the logic remains the same.

 import { readFileSync } from "fs";